The CRC Welcomes You

 Inquire, Expand, Relax

-Located in the Hill Country of Bandera, Texas, the Contemplative Resource Center (CRC) is a unique multiversity and health and wellness center that offers a variety of services and programs.
+Located in the Hill Country of Bandera, Texas, the Contemplative Resource Center (CRC) is a unique health and wellness center that offers a variety of services and programs.
 We draw from contemplative traditions to create a conscious campus for all in a gorgeous guest ranch setting next to the Hill Country State Natural Area.

 There’s an old cowboy saying: “When in doubt, let your horse do the thinking.”
 When it comes to personal growth, that’s not a bad idea, and the CRC is the perfect place to unplug, unwind and understand yourself and the world a little bit better.
 We have the land, we have the horses, and our doors are open.